 These are not your normal puppy teething symptoms, but I've included them here because they are somewhat common in small breed dogs.

 If you see what appears to be extra teeth, there is a good chance that the dog has retained a baby tooth.
 This is notoriously common in small breed dogs.

 If the baby tooth does not fall out, eventually the adult teeth are pushed out of line and cause a bad bite or malocclusion.

 It is important to check the puppy’s teeth periodically during the teeth process and alert your vet if a tooth does not fall out.

 Many vets will routinely pull out any baby teeth at the same time that they spay or neuter the puppy.
 This saves the dog from having to undergo general anesthesia more than once and also saves you money too.

 Most breeds have their entire 42 teeth by the time they reach 8 or 9 months old.
 Some small dogs, especially the brachycephalic breeds may not have as many molars as their longer palate cousins.

-Some hairless breeds such as the Chinese Crested may also have missing teeth.
+You probably won't see any puppy teething symptoms, but some hairless breeds such as the Chinese Crested may also have missing teeth.
 Most of these problems are hereditary and do not pose a health risk to the dog.
 In some breeds, missing teeth may be a disqualifying fault in show dogs.